chhuang-one/sqxclib/doc/SqType.md

 # SqType

 It define how to initialize, finalize, and convert C data type.
-SqEntry use it to declare data type.
+SqEntry use it to define data type.
 Sqxc use it to convert data.

 Built-in SqType with it's C data type